 How To Fix The STATUS_IMAGE_CHECKSUM_MISMATCH Error

 “Hi Wally, Please help remove the error 0xc0000221 from windows 10.
-I started my computer after vacation.
-It says that its repairing something and then it restarts over and over again.
+I started my computer after my vacation.
+It says that it is repairing something and then it restarts over and over again.
 I’m not sure what I should do with it.
 Please help.
 Thank You.” – April Y., United Kingdom

 Before addressing any computer issue, I always recommend scanning and repairing any underlying problems affecting your PC health and performance: